1947

 The Frye Legacy-

-a Lifetime of Accomplishment
+a Lifetime of Accomplishment!

 By Randall Reynolds

-The Sedona Legend Web Site is a historical narrative enhanced with photos presented for
+The Sedona Legend Web Site is a copyrighted historical photo enhanced narrative presented for

 educational and entertainment purposes.
 Some materials may be displayed in regard to the

 United States Fair Use Act.
-This web portal is totally non-profit and generates no income, nor
+This web portal is totally non-profit and generates no income nor

 does it seek or has it ever accepted a single donation.
 It is an independent venture.

-and the many friends of Jack and Helen Frye.
+Sedona Legend is encouraged by the many friends of Jack and Helen Frye.
+A gracious thank

 The House of Apache Fires @ Sedona

-The Hidden History- Progression of a Dream
+A Hidden History- Progression of a Dream

-What is the House of Apache Fires
+What is the House of Apache Fires and the Truth of its Origins?

-of the structure, its age, and who it belonged to.
-Common Sedona lore is the house was built by
+the design of the structure, its age, and who it belonged to.
+Common Sedona lore states the

-Helen Frye in 1947 who drew out the perimeters in the red dirt as she instructed a local builder
+house was built by Helen Frye in 1947, who drew out the perimeters in the red dirt as she

-to construct the house- all without an architect.
-This story, as so many 'oft told about Sedona’s
+instructed a local builder to construct the house- all without an architect, mind you!
+This story,

-history is pure rubbish!
-No doubt, Jack and Helen Frye did occasionally draw out the perimeters
+as so many tales 'oft told about Sedona’s history is pure rubbish!
+No doubt, Jack and Helen Frye

-of their dream home in the dirt, sharing the beloved vision with friends, but there was much
+did occasionally draw out the perimeters of their dream home in the dirt, sharing their beloved

-methodically traced the threads of Jack and Helen Frye's imprint on Sedona, uncovering the
+wave of a stick!
+For 10-years I have methodically traced the threads of Jack and Helen Frye's

-truth of this house from whence all the rumors have sprung.
-A truth, which was buried for over
+imprint on Sedona, uncovering the truth of this house, from whence all rumors have sprung.
+A

 The Who?